-In July 2017, Capricorn Copper signed an A$45m ($35m) senior facility agreement with BNP Paribas for the Capricorn copper mine development.
+In July 2017, Capricorn Copper signed a A$45m ($35m) senior facility agreement with BNP Paribas for the Capricorn copper mine development.

 Capricorn Copper appointed Treadstone Resource Partners as financial adviser and Allen & Overy as legal adviser for the transaction.
 BNP Paribas engaged Allens Linklaters as legal adviser.

 Byrnecut was awarded the mining contract for the underground Capricorn copper project in December 2016.
-The contractual scope also includes the underground mine rehabilitation, pre-production development, and production.
+The contractual scope also included underground mine rehabilitation, pre-production development, and production.

 AEC Group prepared the economic impact assessment (EIA) report for the copper mine.